For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of icy air.

 Well, previously, you might have thought it was captivating.

-Thankfully, if you have made it this far in the guide, you should have a significantly better idea of how the air conditioning system in your car operates.
+Thankfully, if you have made it this far in the guide, you should have a considerably enhanced idea of how the air conditioning system in your car operates.